 AWS is an incredibly popular environment for running MongoDB deployments.
 Today you have many choices about instance type, storage, network config, security, how you configure MongoDB processes, and more.
 In addition, you now have options when it comes to tooling to help you manage and operate your deployment.
-In this post we’ll take a look at several recommendations that can help you get the best performance out of AWS.

 Before we jump into the low-level recommendations, it’s worth pointing out that there are a few options for how you approach running your deployment on AWS: